jwk0224/deep-learning/SQM_NOTE.md

 4) pass output of decoder block to linear and softmax layer to predict the next word

 Positional encoding of the input
+- unlike sequential models, transformer feeds data all at once so there is no order data
 - the position of a word in the sentence can be extremely important to translation
 - a unique position encoding vector made by a combination of sine and cosine is added to input embedding vector
     - the output of the encoding block contains
         - contextual semantic embedding
         - positional encoding information
 - position encoding is also passed through the network with residual connections
     - to pass along positional information through the entire architecture

 Add & Norm layer
 - plays a role very similar to the batch norm and helps speed up learning